Abelian Hopf Galois structures from almost trivial commutative nilpotent algebras: Introduction

 \section{Introduction}

-In 1969, Chase and Sweedler defined the notion of a Hopf Galois extension of fields by abstracting the formal properties of a classical Galois extension of fields.
-In 1987, Greither and Pareigis discovered that a classical Galois extension $L/K$ of fields with Galois group $G$ could also be a Hopf Galois extension for a $K$-Hopf algebra $H$ other than $H = KG$, the group ring of the Galois group, acting in the obvious way on $L$.
-[GP87] showed that determining the number of Hopf Galois structures on $L/K$ depends solely on the Galois group $G$: more precisely, they correspond to regular subgroups of the permutation group of $G$ that are normalized by the image $\lb(G)$ of the left regular representation of $G$ in $\Perm(G)$.
+In 1969, Chase and Sweedler [CS69] defined the notion of a Hopf Galois extension of fields by abstracting the formal properties of a classical Galois extension of fields.
+In 1987, Greither and Pareigis [GP87] discovered that a classical Galois extension $L/K$ of fields with Galois group $G$ could also be a Hopf Galois extension for a $K$-Hopf algebra $H$ other than $H = KG$, the group ring of the Galois group, acting in the obvious way on $L$.
+They showed that determining the number of Hopf Galois structures on $L/K$ depends solely on the Galois group $G$.
+More precisely, the Hopf Galois structures correspond to regular subgroups $N$ of the permutation group of $G$ that are normalized by the image $\lb(G)$ of the left regular representation of $G$ in $\Perm(G)$.
+In many examples the subgroup $N$ of $\Perm(G)$ need not be isomorphic to $G$, so we define the \emph{type} of the Hopf Galois extension of $L/K$ corresponding to $N$ to be the isomorphism class of the group $N$.

 Since the appearance of [GP87] there has been a fairly steady sequence of papers studying the number of Hopf Galois structures on a Galois extension of fields $L/K$ with Galois group $G$.
-These range from Byott's uniqueness paper [By96] and his theorem [By04] that if $G$ is a non-abelian simple group then $L/K$ has exactly two Hopf Galois structures, to papers that describe large numbers of Hopf Galois structures on $L/K$ for suitable Galois groups $G$.
-A recent example of the latter is [Ch15], which showed that the number of abelian Hopf Galois structures on $L/K$ where $G$ is elementary abelian of order $p^n$, $p$ an odd prime, is a number asymptotic to $p^b$ where $b = (2/27)n^3$, as $n$ goes to infinity.
+These range from Byott's uniqueness paper [By96] and his theorem [By04] that if $G$ is a non-abelian simple group then $L/K$ has exactly two Hopf Galois structures, to papers that for suitable Galois groups $G$ describe large numbers of Hopf Galois structures on $L/K$ , e.g. [Ch15], or describe Hopf Galois structures of all possible types, e. g.
+[AB18].

-But there has been relatively little work that says much about what the Hopf Galois structures look like.
-The case where $G$ has order $p^2$ was handled by Byott [By02], the Hopf algebras corresponding to the Hopf Galois structures on a cyclic Kummer extension of degree $p^n$ were studied in [Ch11], and in [Ko07], [Ko13], and [Ko16] Kohl works entirely within the Greither-Pareigis setting.
-Other examples are rare.
-Counting Hopf Galois structures on a field extension with Galois group $G$ is made easier by translating the problem of finding regular subgroups $J$ of $\Perm(G)$ that are isomorphic to a given group $N$ and are normalized by $\lb(G)$ to a problem of finding regular subgroups $T$ of $\Hol(N)$.
+Counting Hopf Galois structures on a field extension with Galois group $G$ is often made easier by translating the problem of finding regular subgroups of $\Perm(G)$ that are isomorphic to a given group $N$ and are normalized by $\lb(G)$ to a problem of finding regular subgroups of $\Hol(N)$ that are isomorphic to $G$.
 This translation from $\Perm(G)$ to $\Hol(N)$ was first codified in [By96], and has been the approach of choice for most papers devoted to counting Hopf Galois structures.